3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

     Decompressing Linux...
 Parsing ELF...
 Performing relocations... done.
     Booting the kernel.
     [    0.000000] Linux version 5.1.0 (nixbld@localhost) (gcc version 9.2.0 (GCC)) #1-NixOS SMP Thu Jan 1 00:00:01 UTC 1970
-    [    0.000000] Command line: BOOT_IMAGE=(hd0,msdos1)/nix/store/ymvcgas7b1bv76n35r19g4p142v4cr0b-linux-5.1.0/bzImage systemConfig=/nix/store/j4
+    [    0.000000] Command line: BOOT_IMAGE=(hd0,msdos1)/nix/store/ymvcgas7b1bv76n35r19g4p142v4cr0b-linux-5.1.0/bzImage systemConfig=/nix/store/14
     [    0.000000] x86/fpu: Supporting XSAVE feature 0x001: 'x87 floating point registers'
+    (...)
     ```

-As you can see, debug output is more verbose then previous one.
-It has
+**VERIFICATION**: As you can see, debug output is more verbose then previous
-additional information about e.g. LZ, zero page etc. However, I recommend to use
+one.
+It has additional information about e.g. LZ, zero page etc. Above procedure
-non-debug LZ in normal operation.

-Above procedure proves that LZ is available in debug and non-debug version.
-Both
+proves that LZ is available in debug and non-debug version.
+Both can be easily
-can be easily adopted by user in NixOS.
+adopted by user in NixOS.
+However, we recommend to use non-debug one.

 ## Changes in source code

-Above requirements can be inspected in source code of above components.
-I give
+Above requirements can be inspected in source code of above components too.
+I
-references to exact places (repository and files), where to find this features.
+give references to exact places (repository and files), where to find this
+features.

 1. LZ can be built with and without debug flag; by default it is non-debug
 build.